 B. East Arm/Lind Coulee Wasteway

-canal is nice place to kayak and fish when the current is slow, which leads into the East Arm of the Potholes Reservoir.
+The Lind Coulee Wasteway Canal is named after an archaeological dig site where scientists discovered the remains of ancient inhabitants that lived in this area estimated 11,000 BC, near Warden Washington.
+Today the canal is nice place to kayak and fish when the current is slow, which leads into the East Arm of the Potholes Reservoir.
 In this section we have noted several good locations to launch kayaks/canoes into the arm.
-There is one paved launch in this area area of the reservoir, which is the only suitable site to launch a boat into the arm via trailer.
+There is one paved launch in this area of the canal and on into the reservoir, which is the only suitable site to launch a larger boat into this arm via trailer (when the water level is up allowing one to use the launch pad).
 We have numbered each site starting at the canal going west out into the reservoir.

 ACCESSIBILITY: PARKING...
 Sand, Dirt, or muddy parking along dirt road; PATHS/TRAILS...
 None; RESTROOMS/FACILITIES/SHADE… None; SENSORY...
 No sensory tactile markers for those with visual and other impairments.
 DOCKS/LAUNCHES/PLATFORMS… None.
 Launch off bank; DIRECT WATER ACCESS… No access for wheeled mobility devices; TRANSFER SYSTEMS...
 None; CAMPING...
 Primitive camping allowed; O.T.H.E.R… Oddities/Barriers: Lots of sand, dirt, mud; Terrain: Level to about 7% grade; H2O/Water: Water normally murky.
 Water temperature in the summer can be around 60 to 70 degree.
 No drinking water available; Environmental Conditions: High winds and hot temperatures in the summer; Resources: Food, drinks, and gas in Potholes Reservoir resort area and in city of Moses Lake.